paulgb/d3class/1-selectors.md

 <div class="exercise">
 ### Exercise 2

-Modify the bar chart example so that the number of votes is included in the text in the `<div>`, e.g. "Jame (190)".
+Modify the bar chart example so that the number of votes is included in the text in the `<div>`, e.g. "Jane (190)".

 *Hint: the data is already bound, so you don't have to call `data`.*